1009 “me gusta”

 In your free time you can explore the island or further, and learn about the history surrounding us here.
 You can also take a ferry ride to some beautiful islands such as Ærø, and walk along the cobbled streets and see the painted beach huts.
 Or you can bike around here, through the forests, or down south to see the wild horses.

 You will be greeted with an openness to share experience and agricultural knowledge, with a permanent team of 4 workers with background in vegetable production.

 As a volunteer here you will be able to follow over 70 crops from start to finish.
 You will have an everyday life in the vegetable production.
 This involves planting, weeding, washing, and packing vegetables and filling up the farm shop.
 Our production is both mechanical and manual.
-This means that we depend on a lot of physical hours of work to weed, plant and harvest vegetables, but that you may also get the opportunity to be a part of mechanical operations.
+This means that we depend on a lot of physical hours of help to weed, plant and harvest vegetables, but that you may also get the opportunity to be a part of mechanical operations.
 In the fields where we grow our most diverse vegetables such as a range of lettuces and herbs, our cultivation methods are based on Market Garden principles, so the work is more manual.

 WHAT WE ARE LOOKING FOR:

 We are looking for volunteers who are passionate about vegetable farming and production and who enjoy practical work.
 We expect an open-minded person who is motivated to learn and who is ready for a changeable everyday life with hard physical work, where it is sometimes the weather that determines when you finish.
 For us it is an important quality for a volunteer to know what is needed of them in situations when you are not directly told what to do – for example putting tools back at the end of your task, tidying up, helping others with their tasks.
 We will guide you in what needs to be done, but you must take initiative too.